Our research is editorially independent but we may earn a commission for purchases made through our links.

 Transition your meal times as well as your bedtimes.
 As with sleep, in the week before takeoff start having your meals closer to the meal times of your destination.
 A sudden change in your Circadian Rhythm can throw your digestive system for a loop as well as your sleep patterns.
 As a general rule protein in the morning will make you more alert, carbohydrates in the evening will induce drowsiness.
 But, eating anything too close to bedtime can be disruptive to REM sleep.
 While there is no official study to support a particular jet-lag-proof diet, there is one diet method frequent flyers swear by.

 If you’re interested in this diet, it starts the week before take-off and looks like this:

 This “Jet Lag Diet” requires you to alternate between high protein breakfasts with high carbohydrate dinners one day, and “fasting” with light meals the next.
-You follow this routine every day for the week prior to takeoff.
-On departure day you should enjoy a high protein breakfast at the local breakfast time of your destination.
+You follow this routine every day for the week before takeoff.
+On departure day you should enjoy a high-protein breakfast at the local breakfast time of your destination.